lileio/lile/readme.md

 Lile generates a cmd line application when you generate your service.
 You can extend the app with your own cmds or use the build in cmds to run the service.

-## Generated cmds

-Run the cmd without any argument will print the generated help.
+Runing the cmd line app without any arguments will print the generated help.

 For example `go run orders/main.go`